MrSimsek/heroes-deck/README.md

 ## TODOS

 - [ ] Add Loading animation during fetching process in Home page for a better UX
-- [x] Handle state management for heroes and favoriteHeroes variables.
-Define them in Vue instance so that sub-components can reference it.
-And fetching will happen only once when the app is mounted.
 - [x] Don't fetch heroes variable and init favoriteHeroes in HeroCardsDeck component, it is destroyed when routing.
 Fetch happens again, and favoriteHeroes resets.
+- [x] Handle state management for heroes and favoriteHeroes variables with Vuex.
 - [x] Update the main stats at the top right with the total powerstats of favorite heroes